I'd be one of those crazy animal hoarders if my husband didn't keep me in check.

 If you do plan to get more than one, it is important that you know that axolotls are cannibals (not on purpose) until they reach 6".
 So if you're getting more than one, they can not be housed together until they reach that size.
 They will hurt each other by attempting to eat each other.
 They will bite off gills, fingers, toes, and tails, thinking it's food.
 They have very poor eyesight.

 The bottom of the tank is best if left bare.
 This is the number-one problem and risk I see: people and pet stores that put axolotls on gravel, tiny pebbles, or pretty little glass rocks/gems.
 These are huge no-nos.

 Axolotls inhale their food by strongly sucking in.
 Picture a vacuum hose sucking up anything in its path.
 These guys can open their mouths as wide as their entire heads, so it is important not to have anything in the tank that is smaller than twice the size of your axolotl's head, to be safe.
 As your axolotl grows, so does its mouth, so remember that the sizes of the items in their tank should also get larger as they get larger.

 If you do a simple image search for axolotls, half the photos you find will show them living in aquariums that have gravel.
 I get so mad.
 Those owners don't understand how dangerous and deadly this is.
 Chances are a pet store sold them the gravel.
 Either they just don't know or they know, but care more about making money than providing proper care.

 What if my axolotl swallows gravel?

 It gets stuck in their belly.
-It obviously can't be digested and it's usually to big to poop out.
+It obviously can't be digested, and it's usually too big to poop out.
 If the gravel is small enough, some have been known to pass it, but who knows what damage it causes internally on its way out.
 Most will live with the gravel inside them, slowly making them sick.
 Eventually, they'll stop eating and die of starvation.
 Trust me, the risks are not worth the look of gravel.